jetbrains-academy/javascript-fullstack-course/Frontend/BackendConnection/retrieving_messages/task.md

 ### Console output
 We’ve added debug output using `console.log` and error messages with `console.error`.
 Backend messages appear in the terminal.
 To see them on the frontend, open your browser's developer console.
-Learn [here](https://developer.chrome.com/docs/devtools/open) how to open it for the Google Chrome.
+Learn [here](https://developer.chrome.com/docs/devtools/open) how to open it for Google Chrome.

-Developer tools in all popular browsers offer many debugging features.
-We recommend exploring them.
+Developer tools in all popular browsers offer many debugging features; we recommend exploring them.

 [Chat]: course://Frontend/BackendConnection/retrieving_messages/frontend/src/pages/Chat.jsx